Homeostasis: Iron levels

-Controlling iron levels in the body is a critically important part of many aspects of human health and disease.
-In humans iron is both necessary to the body and potentially harmful.
+Iron homeostasis is a crucial physiological process that regulates iron levels in the body, ensuring that this essential nutrient is available for vital functions while preventing potential toxicity from excess iron.
+The primary site for iron absorption is the duodenum, where dietary iron exists in two forms: heme iron, sourced from animal products, and non-heme iron, found in plant foods.
+Heme iron is more efficiently absorbed than non-heme iron, which requires factors like vitamin C for optimal uptake.
+Once absorbed, iron enters the bloodstream bound to transferrin, a transport protein that delivers it to various tissues and organs.
+Cells uptake iron through transferrin receptors, making it available for critical processes such as oxygen transport and DNA synthesis.
+Excess iron is stored in the liver, spleen, and bone marrow as ferritin and hemosiderin.
+The regulation of iron levels is primarily controlled by the hormone hepcidin, produced by the liver, which adjusts intestinal absorption and the release of stored iron based on the body's needs.
+Disruptions in iron homeostasis can lead to conditions such as iron deficiency anemia or iron overload disorders like hemochromatosis, highlighting the importance of maintaining the delicate balance of this vital nutrient for overall health.

 Copper regulation

 Copper is absorbed, transported, distributed, stored, and excreted in the body according to complex homeostatic processes which ensure a constant and sufficient supply of the micronutrient while simultaneously avoiding excess levels.
 If an insufficient amount of copper is ingested for a short period of time, copper stores in the liver will be depleted.
 Should this depletion continue, a copper health deficiency condition may develop.
 If too much copper is ingested, an excess condition can result.
 Both of these conditions, deficiency and excess, can lead to tissue injury and disease.
 However, due to homeostatic regulation, the human body is capable of balancing a wide range of copper intakes for the needs of healthy individuals.

 Many aspects of copper homeostasis are known at the molecular level.
-Copper's essentiality is due to its ability to act as an electron donor or acceptor as its oxidation state fluxes between Cu1+(cuprous) and Cu2+ (cupric).
+Copper's essentiality is due to its ability to act as an electron donor or acceptor as its oxidation state fluxes between Cu1+ (cuprous) and Cu2+ (cupric).
 As a component of about a dozen cuproenzymes, copper is involved in key redox (i.e., oxidation-reduction) reactions in essential metabolic processes such as mitochondrial respiration, synthesis of melanin, and cross-linking of collagen.
 Copper is an integral part of the antioxidant enzyme copper-zinc superoxide dismutase, and has a role in iron homeostasis as a cofactor in ceruloplasmin.